 Pink Shirt Day

-We now have several rainbow crosswalks greeting students at our secondary schools.
+We now have several rainbow crosswalks greeting students at our secondary schools, and the first elementary crosswalk was added in May of 2020.
 They serve as powerful symbols of our commitment to celebrating diversity.
 Read the Burnaby Now story.

 Each year, the District’s Sexual Orientation and Gender Identity (SOGI) Committee hosts a “Diversity Dance” for high school students.
 In the spirit of celebrating diversity and inclusivity, the dance is for all students.
 Read the Burnaby Now story.

 The International Day Against Homophobia & Transphobia (IDAHAT) was created in 2004 to draw attention to violence and discrimination experienced by members of the LGBTQ+ community.
 Throughout the world, the day acknowledges the dangers faced by people who have diverse sexual orientations, gender identities, or gender expression.
 We recognize this day in Burnaby Schools each year at a student breakfast with a keynote speaker.
-Learn more.
+In 2020, due to COVID-19, a virtual event was held.
+Learn more and watch the video.
+Read the Burnaby Now story.